Aquia Church Weekly Announcements

 THURSDAY EVENING BIBLE STUDY

-SUNDAY SCHOOL HAS RESUMED: 9:30—10:15 a.m. on the lower level of the Christian Formation & Fellowship Building for students of all ages from pre-K through 12th grade.
+SUNDAY SCHOOL: 9:30—10:15 a.m. on the lower level of the Christian Formation & Fellowship Building for students of all ages from pre-K through 12th grade.
 Simultaneously, adult Christian formation is available upstairs in the great hall.
 Here is the link for getting your child or grandchild registered <vbspro.events/p/abc294>.

 ALTAR FLOWERS

-ALTAR FLOWERS: Those who want to donate flowers in memory of someone or in thanksgiving for someone or something for most any Sunday of the year may contact parish administrator Sue Selz in the church office and select a particular Sunday; the signup sheet is also available at the back of the church.
+ALTAR FLOWERS: Those who want to donate flowers in memory of someone or in thanksgiving for someone or something for most any Sunday of the year may contact parish administrator Sue Selz in the church office and select a particular Sunday; the signup sheet is also available at the back of the church along with the 2026 sign-up sheet.
 The cost is $50/week.
 Even if a given Sunday has already been claimed, you may add your name and dedication for that same Sunday.
 Traditionally, we do not have flower arrangements during Lent or Advent, but most other Sundays during the year remain available.

 NEWS FROM AQUIA’S TABLE